Lilly Center Art Contest

 Creatively expressing the value of local water resources.

 Each year, the Lilly Center Art Contest invites 4th-12th grade students from across Kosciusko County to submit their creative depiction of our local waterways.
-Artists with winning entries receive cash prizes and the privilege of having their artwork on display in the community and featured in a calendar.
+Artists with winning entries receive cash prizes and the privilege of having their artwork on display in public spaces throughout the county.

-2022-23 Lilly Center Art Contest: Imagining Life at the Lake, Past & Future
+2023-24 Lilly Center Art Contest: Memories at the Lake

 Artwork is evaluated by the Grace College art department.
 They’re searching for overall creativity, artistic merit and depiction of the theme, but to make sure your piece passes every test, follow these guidelines.
 (We’d hate for your artwork to be removed from the contest on a technicality!)

 - Artwork should be mounted, matted and/or framed

 - Do not use sand, glitter or material that may flake

 - A fixative must be sprayed on work using pastel or charcoal

 - Artwork should be neither smaller than 8”x10” or larger than 16”x20”

 This is important: No artwork depicting invasive species (i.e. trumpeter and tundra swans are acceptable, mute swans are not) will be considered!
 Native plants, animals and landscapes only, please.